 School districts must survey students every three years to determine student interest in specific sports.

-Title IX, Section 504, the Americans with Disabilities Act, and state civil rights laws require each school district to designate at least one employee to monitor and coordinate the district’s compliance with these laws.
+Title IX, Section 504, the Americans with Disabilities Act, and state civil rights law require each school district to designate at least one employee to coordinate the district’s compliance with these laws.

-Under state law, each district must review discipline data disaggregated by race, disability, ELL-status, and sex—at least annually—to identify disparities and monitor progress toward eliminating them.
+School districts must review discipline data—at least annually—to identify disparities and monitor progress toward eliminating them.